dablenparty/Simple-Server-Wrapper/README.md

 * Automatic restarting

-* Automatically close/reopen a server when nobody is on (this is a little finicky, not sure why yet)
+* Automatically close/reopen a server when nobody is on/tries to connect

 * Custom memory slider